hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-Maximum amount of memory, in bytes, that any layer within the [layered transaction pool](../../concepts/transactions/pool.md#layered-transaction-pool) can occupy.
+Maximum amount of memory (in bytes) that any layer within the [layered transaction pool](../../concepts/transactions/pool.md#layered-transaction-pool) can occupy.
 The default is `12500000`, or 12.5 MB.